Latest Bitcoin (BTC) News Update

 TLDR

-1. OP_RETURN Expansion (October 2025) – Data limit raised to 4MB, enabling new use cases.
+1. OP_RETURN Expansion (October 2025) – Raises data limit to 4MB, enabling richer on-chain use cases.

 Deep Dive